 At the first switch box, the black wire that was run to the second 3-way switch can be connected to either the black LOAD wire or the black LINE wire.
 The black LINE wire or LOAD wire that is not connected to the second 3-way switch; gets connected onto the common copper or black terminal of the first 3-way switch.

 The LINE and LOAD white neutral wires should be spliced together.
 The traveler wires from the second switch get connected to the same two brass terminals on the first switch.

 Another example of an alternative 3-way wiring method is to bring all of the cables into the ceiling light fixture electrical box.
-From there a three conductor cable or a conduit would need to be installed to one of the 3-way switch locations.
-A four conductor cable with ground or a conduit would need to be installed to the other 3-way switch location as required by code to have a white neutral conductor in one of the switch boxes.
+From there a three-conductor cable or a conduit would need to be installed to one of the 3-way switch locations.
+A four-conductor cable with a grounding conductor; or a conduit would need to be installed to the other 3-way switch location as required by code to have a white neutral conductor in one of the switch boxes.

 A larger ceiling electrical box would be needed to accommodate all of the wires in this particular 3-way switch installation.
 A minimum of 24 cubic inches is required if #14 wire is used.
 See Tables 314.16(A) & (B).
 Two cubic inches are required for each #14 wire.

 An update in the 2020 National Electrical Code requires that all ceiling light electrical boxes where a ceiling fan could be installed must be rated for ceiling fan support.
 See article 314.27(C).

 At each switch in the above 3-way switch wiring diagram, the black wire gets connected to the common copper or black screw.
 In the ceiling light fixture electrical box, one black wire from a 3-way switch gets connected to the black LOAD wire on the light fixture.
 The black wire from the other 3-way gets connected to the LINE black wire.
 The LINE white neutral wire gets connected to the light fixture.